 Below are the various types of table tennis serves and how to make a good return of the serves:

 The topspin serve moves with a fastball speed, long landing point, large angle, and strong momentum.
-The ball arc is low and skewed to the left, with a strong right-side topspin.
+The ball arc is low and skewed to the left, with a solid right-side topspin.

 How to Return Topspin Serve in Table Tennis?

 The last thing you want to do to a topspin serve is to push.
-Rather, you can use any of these methods:
+Instead, you can use any of these methods: